liftoffio/LiftoffAds-Unity/README.md

 - XCode 11.4 or later
 - Unity 2018.4 or later
 - CocoaPods 1.10.0 or later
+- Android API >= 19

 ## Integration

-We currently support MoPub mediation for iOS apps.
+We currently support MoPub mediation for iOS/Android apps.

 ### MoPub Mediation